-- Conducted a Request for Proposal process for new funding allocation of \$30 million and awarded contracts to 12 selected subrecipients. - Provided grant administration to subrecipients, including contract development, project monitoring, reporting, and monthly partner meetings. - Housed 900 families.
+- Conducted a Request for Proposal process for new funding allocation of \$30 million and awarded contracts to 12 selected subrecipients. - Provided grant administration to subrecipients, including contract development, project monitoring, reporting, and monthly partner meetings.

-Provide grant administration to selected subrecipients, including contract development, project monitoring, reporting, and monthly partner meetings.

-- House 900 families. - Incorporate an additional \$30 million in funding from the State of California.
+- Provide grant administration to selected subrecipients, including contract development, project monitoring, reporting, and monthly partner meetings. - Incorporate an additional \$30 million in funding from the State of California.